Nations employ drastic tactics to fight microscopic foe

 State-run TV reported a positive test and home quarantine for Ali Akbar Velayati, a trusted adviser to Supreme Leader Ayatollah Ali Khamenei, the 80-year-old leader of the Islamic Republic.
 Iran’s senior vice president, Cabinet ministers, members of parliament, Revolutionary Guard members and Health Ministry officials are also infected.

 Canadian Prime Minister Justin Trudeau was isolating himself after his wife tested positive.
 The Australian home affairs minister was hospitalized in isolation after testing positive.
-He returned home on Sunday from Washington, D.C., where he met U.S. Attorney-General William Barr and Trump’s daughter, Ivanka.
+He returned home on Sunday from Washington, D.C., where he met with U.S. Attorney-General William Barr, Trump’s daughter, Ivanka and Sen. Lindsey Graham, who has self-quarantined.

 Despite meeting at Mar-a-Lago with a top Brazilian official who tested positive, Trump has no immediate plans to be tested or to self-quarantine, the White House said.
 Trump did, however, halt his trademark political rallies, following the lead of Democratic rivals Joe Biden and Bernie Sanders.